GuitarmonYz/AudioSoftwareEngineeringHW/README.md

 HW2: implementing a comb filter given designed structure, with FIR and IIR

 HW3: implementing vibrato effect, with self designed interface and LFO class

+HW4: implementing vibrato plugin using JUCE and API developed in HW3